 I first made Fennel-Crusted Pork with Potatoes and Pears 7 years ago, as #362 of my 365 recipes that I made that year.
-Alex had gotten our friends to give me recipes for a birthday several years prior (best present ever!), and our friend Allison gave me the recipe from Real Simple.
+Alex had gotten our friends to give me recipes for a birthday several years prior (best present ever!).

 The pork is dressed with a simple rub of crushed fennel, garlic, salt, pepper, and olive oil.
 It’s surrounded with potatoes, onions, and pears, which I never thought of having in savory food before first making this.
 The onions caramelize deliciously while everything else roasts.
 I love the flavors in this recipe.
 The pork is delicious from the garlic and fennel.
 The pears are a little sweet, but not very much.
 The caramelized onions are delicious eaten with everything.
 I like to eat it with a little spring mix; otherwise it’s a very monotone meal.
 Last time I made this, I knew Alex would have some leftover pork for lunch the next day, but he wanted to have the pears and potatoes too.
 We didn’t have much left; I was jealous but I let him have it anyway.

 In my opinion, fennel is an underused spice.
 It goes wonderfully with pork loin.
 Fennel seeds taste a little like anise – which itself tastes a bit like licorice (which I will add that I don’t actually like) – but better and spicier.
 Before finding this recipe, I usually only used a little fennel in pizza sauce.
 If you haven’t tried it before, try it – I bet you’ll like it.